 Peripheral Artery Disease

+Anyone over the age of 65 is at risk for PAD.
 Early detection of PAD is vital to avoid complications and improve function.
 Management of risk factors, lifestyle modification (stop smoking) and medications can all improve the outcome of patients with PAD.
 By working holistically with patients’ primary care physicians, risk factors are minimized and patients can continue to engage in their normal daily activities to stay healthy and active.

 You are at higher risk if you have a history of: